IntroQG-2017/Exercise-8/README.md

   In other words, at each of those ages you will calculate the value of the normal distribution for each sample.
 2. Plot the resulting five normal distributions using Matplotlib.
     - The normal distributions should be plotted using different colored solid lines with the `plt.plot()` function.
-    - The ages of the individual mineral ages should also be plotted as colored points along the bottom of the plot (i.e., *y* = 0).
+    - The ages of the individual mineral ages should also be plotted as colored points along the bottom of the plot (i.e., at *y* = 0).
     - The mean age with its standard deviation should also be plotted at the maximum value of each normal distribution using the `plt.errorbar()` function.
-    The error bars should be symmetric with the value of the standard deviation as a horizontal bar.
+    The error bars should be symmetric, at the mean value, and with the value of the standard deviation as a horizontal error bar.
-    - You should include a plot legend for at least the normal distribution lines, and use the same colors for each sample and type of plot item (e.g., point or line).
+    - You should include a plot legend for the normal distribution lines, and use the same colors for each sample.
     - Include axis labels and a title.
     - All plotted values should be on the same plot, a copy of which should be included in your [answers](#answers) below.

-### Questions for Problem 2
+### Tasks/Questions for Problem 2
-1.
-2.
-3.
+1. Add a copy of the plot your code produces in the [answers](#answers) below, and include a proper figure caption that describes the plot as if it were in a scientific journal article.
+2. In 1-2 paragraphs, discuss the following:
+- How does the Gaussian distribution change for different values of the standard deviation?
+- Using this method of visualization, is it clear which samples have larger or smaller *random errors*?
+- How much variation in age is observed in ages measured from the same sample?
+Does this amount of variation concern you?

 ## Hints
 If you get stuck, have a look at the [hints for this week's exercise](https://github.com/Intro-Quantitative-Geology/Lesson-8-Basic-geostatistics/blob/master/Lesson/hints.md).